marcosflp/django-boilerplate/README.md

 ## About

-After years of working with different Django projects, I noticed some excellent design patterns that help maintain the project's code quality, simplicity, readability, maintainability, reliability, and testing.
+After years of working with different Django projects, I noticed some excellent design patterns and packages that helps maintain the project's code quality, simplicity, readability, maintainability, reliability, and testing.

 This is a compilation of patterns and libraries that I learned over the years to help build a robust Django application fast.